-Since 2019, Banco Sabadell has had a Matrix of competencies and diversity, which is reviewed each year by the Board of Directors following a favourable report from the Appointments and Corporate Governance Committee; it was last reviewed on 30 March 2023 on the occasion of the most recent appointment of a director (Mr. Pedro Viñolas Serra) and the replacement of the Lead Independent Director.
+Since 2019, Banco Sabadell has had a Matrix of competencies and diversity, which is reviewed each year by the Board of Directors following a favourable report from the Appointments and Corporate Governance Committee; it was last reviewed on 24 April 2024 on the occasion of the most recent appointment of Ms. Ana Colongues García-Planas.